makx21/Interesting-tasks/README.md

 [**Transposed Matrix**](https://github.com/makx21/interesting-tasks/blob/master/home/transMatrix.py) - You have been given a matrix as a 2D list with integers.
 Your task is to return a transposed matrix based on input.
 Input: A matrix.
 A list of lists with integers.
 Output: A transposed matrix.
 A list of lists with integers.

 [**Weekend Counter**](https://github.com/makx21/interesting-tasks/blob/master/home/weekCount.py) - You should to count each day of rest (Saturday and Sunday) starting from the initial date to final date.
 Count the initial and final dates if they fall on a Saturday or Sunday.

+[**Xs and Os Referee**](https://github.com/makx21/interesting-tasks/blob/master/home/xo.py) - Tic-Tac-Toe, sometimes also known as Xs and Os, is a game for two players (X and O) who take turns marking the spaces in a 3×3 grid.You will be the referee for this games results.
+You are given a result of a game and you must determine if the game ends in a win or a draw as well as who will be the winner.
+Make sure to return "X" if the X-player wins and "O" if the O-player wins.
+If the game is a draw, return "D." Input: A game's result.
+A list of strings (Unicode).
+Output: "X", "O" or "D".
+A string.